AlekseiZhuravlev/alekseizhuravlev.github.io/content/publication/00_rxj/index.md

 ---
-title: 'Toward Constraining Axions with Polarimetric Observations of the Isolated Neutron Star RX J1856.5–3754'
+title: 'Toward Constraining Axions with Polarimetric Observations of the Isolated Neutron Star RX J1856.5–3754
+<br><h5>The Astrophysical Journal, 2022</h5>'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here